 When Bitcoin Core is downloaded, the whole blockchain is downloaded to your computer, which can be dozens of gigabytes.
 Lightweight clients like Electrum are easier to use and can even be operated from a smartphone.

 Other Desktop Wallets

 Paper wallets are a reliable form of cold storage where bitcoin can be stored safely.
-Paper wallets basically have the public address of your bitcoin wallet (which you need in order to receive bitcoin transfers) and the private key needed to transfer bitcoin to another address, printed or written on it.
-An easy and convenient way to create paper wallets is to use websites like bitaddress.org.
-It takes a few seconds to create after which your paper wallet can simply be printed out and stored in a safe place.
+Paper wallets basically have the public address of your bitcoin wallet (which you need in order to receive bitcoin transfers) and the private key that can recover your wallet.
+In order to spend these bitcoins, one must ‘sweep’ the private key into an active wallet, which loses the benefits of cold storage.
+Still, paper wallets are a very secure way to hold bitcoin.

-With this option, your private keys are stored online.
-This offers the advantage of being able to access them from anywhere at any time.
-However, you may lose control over your private keys if the online service provider doesn’t take the necessary precautions to secure it.
+With this option, your private keys are stored on the website’s server, which means recovery of your wallet, should you lose access, is easy if you’ve stored the private key yourself.
+However, you may lose control over your private keys if the online service provider doesn’t take the necessary precautions to secure them.

 Can Bitcoin be Lost or Stolen?

 Yes.
 There have been many hacks in the crypto world, with Mt.
 Gox being the most infamous.
 In the Mt.
 Gox scandal, 740,000 bitcoins were stolen from the exchange’s customers – 6% of all bitcoin in existence.
 This was worth $460 million at the time, or $16.2 billion as of July 2022.

 There have also been many, many cases of users losing their private keys or the USB where they stored their private keys.
 These losses have ranged from a couple of hundred dollars to millions.

 Generally speaking, as long as you employ strong cybersecurity measures, your bitcoins are at a very low risk of being stolen.
 Of course, a hardware wallet is always the best way to store your bitcoins if you still want to transact them regularly.